-Are you worried about your child’s handwriting?
-If you are, we totally get it!
-After all, good writing plays a crucial role improves fine motor skills.
+Are your students struggling with their handwriting?
+If so, we totally get it!
+After all, neat handwriting plays a crucial role improves fine motor skills.

-Also, legible writing has a strong influence on how the reader perceives the writing.
-So, your child’s handwriting will be a crucial factor when their teachers grade their papers.
+Also, legible writing has a strong influence on how the reader perceives the writing and the writer feels about themselves.
+So, your student’s handwriting will be a crucial factor when their teachers grade their papers and they participate in testing.

 The thing is that when children learn to write for the first time, whether in manuscript or cursive, it takes a lot of practice until letter formation comes naturally to them.

-It’s the same with good handwriting, which is something that does not come naturally and is a talent that one must learn.
+It’s the same with neat handwriting, which is something that does not come naturally and is a talent that one must learn.

-Teaching a child how to write in cursive might even be considered a low priority for many educators, as handwriting becomes more obsolete with the onset of technology.
+Teaching a child how to write in neatly might even be considered a low priority for many educators, as handwriting becomes more obsolete with the onset of technology.

-However, learning how to write in cursive is a fine motor skill which can benefit children later in life.
+However, learning how to write in neatly is a fine motor skill which can benefit children later in life and has even been found to help with higher test scores.

 As for how to start, begin by teaching them to construct proper patterns.
 Sounds time-consuming?

 Well, not all handwriting practice has to be time-consuming or difficult.
-To help your youngsters learn, we’ve compiled a list of smart tools that will help your child reach their best penmanship:
+To help your youngsters learn, we’ve compiled a list of smart tools that will help your students reach their best penmanship and best potential:

 #1 Workbooks For Handwriting

-Good handwriting is a skill, which means your child will acquire it through a lot of practice by implementing a proper plan.
+Neat handwriting is a skill, which means your students will acquire it through a lot of practice by implementing a proper plan.
 A handwriting workbook will act as a bow in the quiver when your child is working on their handwriting.

 These workbooks generally consist of models of all the essential strokes and letters, proper writing lines, and tracing models, which makes it better than writing a letter on a blank sheet of paper over and again.